timrumpf/Kinesis/documentation/project_diary.md

 	▪ added secundary particle system for interaction with body representation ▪ started with ambient sound generation in MaxMsp
 	▪ added VSTs and connected ambient to kinect input
+	▪ added OSC to main patch and tested complete setup.
+Runs smoothly at 30fps and no audio glitches!

 ### Week 11 - 07.03. - 11.03.: